SIT40516 Certificate IV in Commercial Cookery

 78 weeks (60 Academic weeks + 18Weeks Holidays)

 This course includes work placement where students will be required to complete 60 service period of work placement.
-The 60 hours are made up as follows:
+The 60 service periods are made up as follows:

 - The students need to demonstrate that they can safely and hygienically prepare, cook and present menu items for a minimum of 48 complete service periods that cover breakfast, lunch and dinner and special functions for the unit SITHCCC020 (Work effectively as a cook)